 They are distinctive in appearance as being the only dolphin in the North Pacific without a dorsal fin.
 They are black with a lighter white underside.
-They travel with other dolphins including Risso’s dolphins and Pacific white-sided dolphins.
+They travel with other dolphins, including Risso’s and Pacific white-sided dolphins.

-They can often be seen in British Columbia and California including around Monterey Bay.
+They can often be seen in British Columbia and California, including Monterey Bay.
 Although most schools are spotted with 100-200 animals, superpods of 3,000 have been seen.

 The Roosevelt elk was named after Theodore Roosevelt.
 The naming of the elk was by President Franklin D. Roosevelt.

-They are one of the largest terrestrial mammals in North America with weights recorded up to 590 kg although most grow up to almost 400kg.
-They stand up to 5.5 feet tall at the shoulder with a length up to 3 meters.
+They are one of the largest terrestrial mammals in North America, with weights recorded to 590 kg, although most grow to almost 400 kilograms.
+They stand up to 5.5 feet tall at the shoulder with a length of 3 meters.

-The Roosevelt Elk is the largest of the four species of elk found in North America.
-They feed on plants including grasses, berries and sedges.
-Being one of the larger mammals their lifespan has been known to be 25 years in captivity and up to 15 years in the wild.
+The Roosevelt Elk is the largest of the four elk species found in North America.
+They feed on plants, including grasses, berries, and sedges.
+Being one of the larger mammals, their lifespan has been 25 years in captivity and up to 15 years in the wild.

 Townsend’s Big-eared Bat

-They are medium-sized bats with extremely long and flexible ears which explain the common name.
-Their total body length is about 10 centimeters on average, with a tail of 5 cm and a wingspan of about 28 cm.
+They are medium-sized bats with extraordinarily long and flexible ears, which explains the common name.
+Their total body length is about 10 centimeters, with a tail of 5 cm and a wingspan of about 28 cm.

 They require large cavities for roosting and are mainly found in abandoned buildings and mines, caves, and basal cavities of trees.

-In winter, they hibernate in dwellings which can include rocky crevices, tunnels, and spaces under loose tree bark, among others.
+In winter, they hibernate in dwellings, including rocky crevices, tunnels, and spaces under loose tree bark, among others.

 Males are usually solitary, while females form maternity colonies, where they raise their pups.
 Hibernation occurs in tightly packed clusters which helps to maintain body temperature in the colder temperatures.
 They feed almost exclusively on Lepidoptera, a species of moth.